Meulengracht/MollenOS/README.md

 - /services (Contains system services like the filemanager for Vali)
 - /resources (Contains the deploy folder for installing the OS)
 - /tools (Contains tools for building and manipulating)
-- /tests (Contains example applications for the OS)